-Pray you, give me my gown; or else keep it in your arms.
+Pray you give me my gown; or else keep it in your arms.
+[Reads in a book.]

-Enter PAGE, SHALLOW, and SLENDER
+[Enter PAGE, SHALLOW, and SLENDER.]

-How now, master Parson!
+How now, Master Parson!
 Good morrow, good Sir Hugh.
 Keep a gamester from the dice, and a good student from his book, and it is wonderful.